Most Popular Diabetes Articles

 Have you been getting adequate sun exposure?

-Studies published between 1990 and 2009 3 also revealed a significant link between high levels of vitamin D and a lowered risk of developing Type 2 diabetes, along with cardiovascular disease and metabolic syndrome.
-It will likely take decades before healthy policy catches up with what overwhelming scientific evidence has already revealed about the benefits of vitamin D, and before increased sunlight exposure becomes the norm.
+Other studies published between 1990 and 200913 also revealed a significant link between high levels of vitamin D and a lowered risk of developing type 2 diabetes, along with cardiovascular disease and metabolic syndrome.
+It will likely take decades before health policy catches up with what overwhelming scientific evidence has already revealed about the benefits of vitamin D, and before increased sunlight exposure becomes the norm.
 But you don’t have to take part in the waiting game – you can optimize your levels right NOW.

 Ideally, you should regularly expose a large amount of your skin to healthy amounts of sunshine, preferably as close to solar noon as possible.
 Direct UV exposure translates to up to 20,000 units of vitamin D a day.
 You may also use a safe tanning bed or supplement with oral vitamin D3.
 If you choose to do the latter, have your vitamin D levels routinely tested by a proficient lab to see if you are within the therapeutic range.
 Follow age-appropriate vitamin D doses when supplementing.